-In the first few years after Jesus died, under God’s guidance, the gospel was preached only to Jews.
+In the first few years after Jesus died, the gospel was preached only to Jews.
 The Christian Jews continued to live like Jews.
-Christianity was a sect of Judaism and had its headquarters in Jerusalem.
-Two to four years after the Cross commenced the Jewish persecution of the Jewish Christians, beginning with the stoning of Stephen.
-This was the end of God’s covenant with Israel, which is also the end of the 490 years promised by Daniel 9.
+Christianity was a sect of Judaism with headquarters in Jerusalem.
+Two to four years after the Cross commenced, the Jewish persecution of the Jewish Christians, began with the stoning of Stephen.
+This was the end of God’s covenant with Israel, and also the end of the 490 years promised by Daniel 9.

 Sect of Judaism

 The first seven chapters of Acts do not mention non-Jews.
 In those first few years after Jesus’s death the gospel was preached only to the “circumcised” (Acts 10:45 – i.e. Jews).
 Christians continued to live practically like Jews.
 Christianity existed as a sect of Judaism and the dramatic acts of the young church were confined to Jerusalem.
 This is evidenced by the following: